itsdivuu/symon-Says/README.md

 # symon-Says
-Simon Says is a memory game where players repeat a growing sequence of colors or sounds.
+Simon Says is a memory game where players repeat a growing sequence of colors.
 Each round adds a new step, testing focus, memory, and attention until a mistake ends the game.